rich-newman/typescript-analyzer-eslint-prettier/docs/setupvuebasicwebapp.md

 }
 ```
 3. Rightclick npm in Solution Explorer/Install npm packages.
 4. Go to the menu option Tools/Options/TypeScript Analyzer.
 Under 'File Extensions to lint' add ',vue' at the end, if vue is not already in the list.
 It's also worth setting Logging/Enable Logging to True so you can see if it's worked.
-All other settings on this screen should be set to the defaults.
-In particular settings 'Enable local config' and 'Enable local node_modules' should be set to True.
 Click OK.
 5. Rightclick the project name in Solution Explorer/Run TypeScript Analyzer (ESLint).
 6. On the View menu select Output to bring up the Output window if it's not already open.
 In the 'Show output form:' dropdown select 'TypeScript Analyzer (ESLint, Prettier) 2019'.
 You should see log output ending with 'RESULTS: no problems' if there are none.
 7. To test it works in package.json delete the line towards the end `"vue/html-indent": [ "warn", 4 ]`.
 Also delete the comma at the end of the line before.
 Again rightclick the project name in Solution Explorer/Run TypeScript Analyzer (ESLint).
 In the Error List you should see several warnings about the vue/html-indent rule you just deleted, in files App.vue and Home.vue.
 Doubleclicking a description will take you to the error in the code.
 Clicking in the Code column should take you to the documentation page for the rule on the internet.
 In the Output window you should see the same warnings after RESULTS, under 'TypeScript Analyzer (ESLint, Prettier)' in the dropdown.